vfarcic/devops26/manuscript/99-serverless-apps.md

 # NOTE: If ksvc.yaml is not there, the project was created long time ago and it does not support KNative

 TODO: Continue code

-TODO: Delete the application
-TODO: Copy the charts directory to charts-orig
-TODO: Delete the chart
-TODO: Import the application
-TODO: Diff the changes

 # If old
 echo "knativeDeploy: false" \